Sunday Breakfast with the Word 26th Sunday Ordinary Time of the Year C

 It means to disregard a person or things.
 It means to leave everything undone or unattended, especially through carelessness.

 To neglect could also mean a sinful failure to perform a good action.
-It is sin committed by willingly not performing a certain action that will jeopardize the good of the people or willfully paying little attention to something that will benefit others and advertently allowing others to suffer because of your negligence.
+It is a sin committed by willingly not performing a certain action that will jeopardize the good of the people or willfully paying little attention to something that will benefit others and advertently allowing others to suffer because of your negligence.

 This is what the church calls the sin of omission.
 In today’s readings, God is also telling us that He is also interested in the good things we willfully neglect.